 Image Registration and Fusion Systems

-The accuracy of an image registration method heavily depends on the accuracy of the corresponding point landmarks used in
+The accuracy of an image registration method heavily depends on the accuracy of the corresponding landmarks in the images

-the images to determine the registration parameters.
-To demonstrate the sensitivity of various point detectors to radiometric
+used to determine the transformation parameters.
+In a study to determine the sensitivity of various point detectors to

-differences between images, results on the red and green bands of a color image are shown below.
-The color image is shown
+radiometric differences between images, landmarks were detected on the red and green bands of various color images.
+An

 One-hundred widely dispersed points are detected by the 11 detectors in Figs. 2 and 3 and the results are overlaid in Figs. 4 –